 Before publishing the theme, content must be transferred to the new theme to match the previous theme's sections, template and general theme settings, and customizations.
 Also, be sure to reinstall apps for the new version.

 Open the theme editor for both versions of the theme in separate windows (to do this, right-click the Customize link next to each theme, then select Open in new tab).

 By placing them side-by-side in separate windows, you can go section-by-section and setting-by-setting to match the configurations.

-Add the same sequence of sections to your home page, then copy the text from the previous theme to paste in the new sections.
+Add the same sequence of sections to your home page and other templates, then copy the text from the previous theme to paste into the new sections.

 Images in sections will need to be added but will be available in the store library (no need to upload again).

 Templates for the product pages, collection pages, etc. often have their own settings.
 Open these templates with the page selector, then open their section to reveal the settings.
 Adjust the settings for the new version to reflect the previous configuration.